zwang271/WEST/Documentation/WESTREADME.md

 ```

-Below is the context-free grammar that a well-formed mLTL formula must follow.
+Below is the context-free grammar that a well-formed MLTL formula must follow.
 This is optional reading, and only included for the interested reader.
 ```
 Context-Free Grammar for a MLTL well-formed formula (wff).